2008 Abu Kamal raid: Target

+Reactions

 US government position

 The Syrian Government called the raid "terrorist aggression" and a violation of their sovereignty.
 The Americans defended the action as self-defense under Article 51 of the UN Charter, citing their belief that Syria was responsible for providing "sanctuary to terrorists".
-The same reason was used for U.S. raids into Pakistan a few months before as part of the War on Terror.
+The same reason was used for U.S. raids into Pakistan a few months before as part of the war on terror.
 Turkey had also used this argument for its raids against PKK rebels in northern Iraq, while Colombia used this defence for cross-border attacks against FARC.

 The US position, as presented to the UN General Assembly a month before the incident by President George W. Bush, was that sovereign states have "an obligation to govern responsibly, and solve problems before they spill across borders.
 We have an obligation to prevent our territory from being used as a sanctuary for terrorism and proliferation and human trafficking and organized crime."
 Anthony Cordesman, an analyst at the US Center for Strategic and International Studies, said about the raid that, "When you are dealing with states that do not maintain their sovereignty and become a de facto sanctuary, the only way you have to deal with them is this kind of operation."